dart-lang/site-www/src/_tutorials/server/get-started.md

  1. Save your changes.

- 1. Rerun the main entrypoint of your app:
+ 1. Rerun the main entry point of your app:

     ```terminal
     $ dart bin/cli.dart